Language Models Meet World Models: Embodied Experiences Enhance Language Models: Conclusion Future Work

-In this paper, we propose a novel training framework to utilize world models to enhance language models.
-It first collects embodied experiences from world models through either goal-oriented planning or random exploration.
-Then the experiences are compiled into appropriate formats for LMs finetuning.
+We proposed a new training framework that uses world models to enhance language models.
+It first collects embodied experiences from world models through both goal-oriented planning and random exploration.
+The experiences are then compiled into appropriate formats for LMs finetuning.
 We further introduce EWC-LoRA, which not only facilitates parameter-efficient tuning but also alleviates catastrophic forgetting and enables knowledge generalization.
-Finally, We showcase the strong performance of our method on various downstream evaluation tasks.
+We show the strong performance of our method on a large number of downstream evaluation tasks.

-The present work is limited to a household environment as a single world model.
-In the future, we intend to study how to integrate embodied experiences from different world models and generalize knowledge learned from one world model to a different domain.
+This work demonstrates the advantage of panoramic learning with all forms of experience \citep{Hu2022Toward}.
+On the other hand, the present work is limited to a single household environment as the world model.
+In the future, we intend to study how to integrate embodied experiences from different world models and generalize knowledge learned from each world model to different domains.